12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 In one study, administering MSM to all participants showed reduced hair loss and stimulated hair growth within just six weeks.
 You can take MSM in the form of tablets or capsules.

-There are many medicinal plants and herbs, like nettle, nasturtium, ginger or rosemary that you can use to promote health and thus the beauty of your hair.
+There are many medicinal plants and herbs, like nettle, nasturtium, ginger, or rosemary, that you can use to promote health and, thus, the beauty of your hair.

 For example, a hair conditioner with chamomile tea is a proven home remedy for treating greasy hair.